t-fbd/Ti/README.md

 text editor.

 The initial plan was to keep true to the original Kilo project, and keep the SLOC for this project under 1024 lines.
-Currently sitting at ~1408 lines according to sloc, but theres plenty of refactoring that can be done, however, I doubt it will get back below 1024 without having to strip features.
+Currently sitting at ~1455 lines according to sloc, but theres plenty of refactoring that can be done, however, I doubt it will get back below 1024 without having to strip features, but who knows!

 See original kilo source code at [github/antirez](https://github.com/antirez/kilo "Kilo Text Editor")